Computational mechanics of soft filaments: Including interactions and activity: solid and liquid friction, contact and muscular effects

 In the most general case, all deformation modes can be excited by enabling force and torque muscular activity along all directors $\mathbf{d}_1$, $\mathbf{d}_2$ and $\mathbf{d}_3$, providing great flexibility in terms of possible gaits.

-\subsection{Self-contact}
+\subsubsection{Self-contact}

+{To prevent the filament from passing through itself, we need to account for self-contact.
+As a general strategy, we avoid enforcing the presence of boundaries via Lagrangian constraints as their formulation may be cumbersome \cite{Riewe:1996}, impairing the modularity of the numerical solver.
+We instead resort to calculating forces and torques directly and replacing hard constraints with `soft' displacement-force relations.}

-To prevent the filament from passing through itself, we enforce a ``soft'' self-contact model by introducing additional forces $\mathbf{F}_{sc}$ acting between the discrete elements in contact.
+{Our self-contact model introduces additional} forces $\mathbf{F}_{sc}$ acting between the discrete elements in contact.
 To determine whether any two cylindrical elements are in contact, we calculate the minimum distance $d_{min}^{ij}$ between edges $i,j$ by parameterizing their centerlines $c_i(h) = s_i+h(s_{i+1}-s_i)$ so that

 If $d_{min}^{ij}$ is smaller than the sum of the radii of the two cylinders, then they are considered to be in contact and penalty forces are applied to each element as a function of the scalar overlap $\epsilon_{ij} = (r_i + r_j - d_{min}^{ij})$, where $r_i$ and $r_j$ are the radii of edges $i$ and $j$.
 If $\epsilon_{ij}$ is smaller than zero, then the two edges are not in contact and no penalty is applied.
 Denoting as $\mathbf{d}^{ij}_{min}$ the unit vector pointing from closest point on edge $i$ to the closest point on edge $j$, the self-contact repulsion force is given by